 The first well, C & H 18, was spudded on 13 December 2012.
 The well was drilled directionally to a total depth of 6800', which was reached on January 1st.

 Moderate to poor shows in porous sandstone were observed in multiple intervals below 3900', with good shows observed in the following intervals:

-At the end of the reporting period, the operator was preparing to run wireline logs, which will better determine the potential producibility of prospective reservoirs.
+At the end of the reporting period, the operator was preparing to run wireline logs, which will better determine the potential for prospective reservoirs to be produced from.